gschmutz/stream-processing-workshop/07b-iot-data-ingestion-mqtt-to-kafka-with-connect/README.md

 }'
 ```

-The script first removes the MQTT connector, if it does exists already and then creates it from scratch.
+The script first removes the MQTT connector, if it does exist already and then creates it from scratch.

 Also create a separate script `stop-mqtt.sh` for stopping the connector with the following script: